PrismLauncher/prismlauncher.org/src/index.md

   <div class="row">
     <div class="column">
       <div>
-        <h1>Download & Update Mods</h1>
+        <h1>Download and Update Mods</h1>
         <div class="subtitle">
-          <p>Are you sick of finding and adding that one mod you need?
-Prism Launcher is able to download & update individual mods from outside of modpacks using Modrinth and CurseForge.
+          <p>Are you sick of constantly finding and re-adding that one mod you need?
+          Prism Launcher interfaces directly with Modrinth and CurseForge and can download and update individual mods in addition to modpacks.</p>
         </div>
       </div>
     </div>